deemsk/frontend/codestyle/styles.md

 * allowed to use in the reset/normalize styles files, which set basic styles for the whole project;
 * allowed to use for styling selectors related to tables;
+* allowed to use for styling embedded a third-party widgets;

 **No selectors by attribute**